damaratix/sans-holiday-hack-2021/sources/challenge12.md

 from the [(doc)](https://github.com/mysqljs/mysql#escaping-query-values)<br/>
 To generate objects with a toSqlString method, the mysql.raw() method can be used.
 This creates an object that will be left un-touched when using in a ? placeholder, useful for using functions as dynamic values:

-<b>Caution</b> The string provided to mysql.raw() will skip all escaping functions when used, so be careful when passing in unvalidated input.
+<b>Caution:</b> The string provided to mysql.raw() will skip all escaping functions when used, so be careful when passing an unvalidated input.

 ```